Hat’s the spirit: Salty the seahorse gets new headgear

 “I was a little nervous about transferring all of it and getting it right,” Dermody said.
 “My daughter and I laid it out on our floor — the old one and the new one — and she transferred everything over.”

-G. Bourne Knowles, who owns a landscaping company in Fairhaven, installed the hat.
+G. B. Knowles, who owns GBK company, a landscaping company in Fairhaven, installed the hat.
 He said he was used to installing the old one, but the instructions inside guided him as he secured the new hat with straps to hold it on top of the statue.

 For Knowles, the day was a family affair.
-His son Noah helped with the installation, and Noah’s great-grandfather built the original statue that once stood on the same area the current one does.
+He said his wife is related to the family who built the original statue that once stood on the same area the current one does.

 “We drive by it all the time, and you see it, and it's neat that somebody in your family — not my direct family — built a landmark, if you will, and it's been rebuilt and still up there.”